 Make-up Policy: As a general policy, I DO NOT GIVE MAKE UP EXAMS.
-Tests are available for three days for the convenience of the students.
-Exams answers are available for three days after each test closes by clicking on the exam link.
+Tests are available for two days for the convenience of the students.
+Exams answers are available after each test closes by clicking on the exam link.

 Late Work: Due dates for the Assignments are listed above.
-The due date for the weeks forum discussion is Sunday night at 10 p.m.
+The due date for the weeks forum discussion is Sunday midnight.
 For each day you are late, 20% of that grade will deducted up to 5 days in which you grade goes to zero.
 Exceptions will be when you can prove that you were unable to get to a computer.
 Waiting to the last minute and having a computer crash is not an acceptable excuse.